 Make this activity more robust by first reading a book featuring veggies, here are some of our suggestions:

 "Growing Vegetable Soup" by Lois Ehlert

 "We're Going to the Farmers' Market" by Stefan Page

 Veggie Memory Game Printable

 Simply print both sheets out at home, cut out the cards (bonus if you can laminate them), and play!

-Veggie Buds Club includes a fun game called "Counting Kernels" in their "Kids Love Sweet Corn" kit.
+This fun "Counting Kernels" game was included in Veggie Buds Club's "Kids Love Sweet Corn" kit.
 This is such a wonderful and simple game for kids to practice their counting skills and number recognition.
 We recommend a popcorn snack while they play!

 We modeled this game off of a great activity on the I Heart Crafty Things blog, they even have a free printable!
 You simply need the printed game board from I Heart Craft Things, yellow Avery 3/4-inch round stickers (or any other sticker will do!), and 2 dice.